GET CASH

 Payroll Tax Forms

-There are a great many payroll tax forms, many that you might not have to deal with if you use a tax preparation service.
-These are the forms you'll need to bring with you to a tax preparer so they can file your tax return for you.
+There are several payroll tax forms, many of which you might not have to deal with if you use a tax preparation service.
+These are the forms you'll need to take to a tax preparer so they can file your return on your behalf.

-Tax Form 1040 is the tax form that individuals use to report and file their income tax return for the year.
+• Form 1040 is the tax form individuals use to report and file their income tax return for the year.

-Tax Form 1099 is the tax form that individuals use to file taxes for earnings they made as a self-employed freelancer or independent contractor.
+• Form 1099 is the tax form individuals use to report earnings from self-employment as a freelancer or independent contractor.

-Tax Form W2 is the tax form traditionally employed individuals will receive at the beginning of each year that outlines all their earnings and wages from that employer.
+• Form W-2 is the traditional tax form that employed individuals receive at the beginning of each year, outlining all their earnings and wages from that employer.

-Tax Form W4 is the tax form that traditionally employed individuals will fill out when they start a new job or would like to make an adjustment to their W4 form on file, which outlines their payroll tax withholdings.
+• Form W-4 is what traditionally employed individuals fill out when they start a new job or adjust their W-4 form on file, which outlines their payroll tax withholdings.

 Keep Learning